 And if you’re a content marketing veteran, you might be thinking: “I’ve heard this a million times, but what does it actually mean?
 I know what I want to accomplish, but how will writing down my strategy actually help me?”

 The very act of documenting your content strategy aligns you and your stakeholders.
 You’ll define your content marketing goals, the steps you’ll take to reach them, and how you’ll measure success.
 A good content strategy addresses your business challenges and how you’ll leverage content to solve them.

-In fact, a creating a documented content marketing strategy is so important that it’s the very first step of the NewsCred Methodology, our proven playbook for content marketing success.
+In fact, creating a documented content marketing strategy is so important that it’s the very first step of the NewsCred Methodology, our proven playbook for content marketing success.

 Because there are hundreds (if not thousands) of factors to consider when creating or refining a content marketing program, this guide will take you through some of the most important elements.
 You’ll learn how to organize your ideas on what your content marketing program should be, and how to package those items into a comprehensive, content strategy document around which you can rally and align your team.

 Key Elements of a Documented Content Strategy

-Use this framework to develop the key elements of your content marketing strategy.
+Use this framework to develop the key elements of your content marketing plan.
 In doing so, you’ll create a document that’s robust enough to guide your actions and help you respond to challenges.

 Define business objectives and content marketing KPIs

 “Why are you doing content marketing?
 What are you hoping to achieve?”